vidithj/mathapi/README.md

 # mathapi
-simple rest api for math functions.This API calculates min,max,avg,median and percentile of a list of numbers.
+simple REST API for math functions.This API calculates min,max,avg,median and percentile of a list of numbers.
+This REST API was created using gokit .

 # API Documentation
 Swagger file included with API route information.